Get Certified.

 - Assessment

-- Airway and ventilation
+- Airway management and respiratory emergencies

-- Bleeding
+- Circulatoryemergencies

 - Shock

-- Chest, abdominal, and pelvic injuries
+- Chest, abdominal and pelvic injuries

-- Sudden illnesses
+- Acute and chronic illnesses

 - Poisoning

-- Special populations and crisis intervention
+- Special populations

-- Multiple casualty incidents
+- Multiple-casualty incidents

 Includes any other content required by specific legislation

-- Red Cross Emergency Care text
+- Canadian Red Cross Emergency Care for Professional Responders Reference Text

-- Red Cross Emergency Care Workbook
+- Canadian Red Cross Emergency Care for Professional Responders Workbook (optional)

 PRICING